Source Selection Preparation and Evaluation

 Keywords: advisory multi-step process, best value determination, down-select, evaluation, proposal evaluation, source selection, technical evaluation

-Source selection is not an isolated aspect of the acquisition life cycle; instead, it is a key phase of the life cycle shown below in Figure 1.
-In order for source selection to be successful, the precursor phases of the life cycle (need identification, market research, requirements definition, strong acquisition planning, solicitation development, and proposal solicitation) must be completed effectively.
+Source selection is not an isolated aspect of the acquisition life cycle; instead, it is a key phase of the life cycle shown in Figure 1.
+For source selection to be successful, the precursor phases of the life cycle (need identification, market research, requirements definition, strong acquisition planning, solicitation development, and proposal solicitation) must be completed effectively.

 The source selection approach should be captured in a source selection plan.
 The plan should include the proposal evaluation criteria.
 Selecting appropriate evaluation factors is one of the most important steps in the entire source selection process.
 The source selection plan explains how proposals are to be solicited and evaluated to make selection decisions.
 It defines the roles of the source selection team members.
 A realistic schedule also should be included in the plan.